versatica/mediasoup-website/_includes/api/Transport.md

 #### LocalDtlsFingerprints
 {: #Transport-LocalDtlsFingerprints .code}

-Map of DTLS algorithms (as defined in the "Hash function Textual Names" registry initially specified in [RFC4572 Section 8](http://tools.ietf.org/html/rfc4572#section-8)) and their corresponding certificate fingerprint values (in lowercase hex string as expressed utilizing the syntax of "fingerprint" in [RFC4572 Section 5](http://tools.ietf.org/html/rfc4572#section-5)).
+Map of DTLS algorithms (as defined in the "Hash function Textual Names" registry initially specified in [RFC 4572](http://tools.ietf.org/html/rfc4572#section-8) Section 8) and their corresponding certificate fingerprint values (in lowercase hex string as expressed utilizing the syntax of "fingerprint" in [RFC 4572](http://tools.ietf.org/html/rfc4572#section-5) Section 5).

 <div markdown="1" class="table-wrapper L3">